For the 1L treatment of unresectable or metastatic melanoma

 First-line, NCCN Category 1 Preferred

-Nivolumab and Relatlimab-rmbw (Opdualag™) is recommended as a Category 1, preferred first-line treatment for unresectable or metastatic melanoma, regardless of BRAF status3
+Nivolumab and Relatlimab-rmbw (Opdualag®) is recommended as an NCCN Category 1, preferred first-line treatment option for unresectable or metastatic melanoma, regardless of BRAF status5

-- Among preferred regimens, combination checkpoint blockade is preferred over anti–PD-1 monotherapy3*
+• Among preferred regimens, combination checkpoint blockade is preferred over anti–PD-1 monotherapy5*

-*Considerations for using combination nivolumab/ipilimumab or nivolumab and relatlimab-rmbw versus PD-1 monotherapy include: Patient willingness to take on a higher risk of treatment-related toxicities (immune-related adverse events [irAEs]); absence of comorbidities or autoimmune processes that would elevate the risk of irAEs; and patient social support and preparedness to work with medical team to handle toxicities.3 †High-volume symptomatic disease BRAF+ patients may benefit from BRAF/MEK inhibition, as opposed to combination immunotherapy.3 Otherwise, nivolumab + ipilimumab is preferred first-line over BRAF/MEK therapy due to OS benefit.3
+*Combination immune checkpoint blockade is associated with improved response rate, PFS, and OS compared with anti–PD-1 monotherapy.
+Considerations for using combination therapy vs monotherapy include: patient’s desire for potentially improved efficacy and willingness to take on a higher risk of toxicity; absence of comorbidities or autoimmune processes that would elevate the risk of irAEs; tumor burden and patient social support and preparedness to work with medical team to handle toxicities.
+High-volume symptomatic disease BRAF+ patients may benefit from BRAF/MEK inhibition, as opposed to combination immunotherapy.
+Otherwise, nivolumab + ipilimumab is preferred first-line over BRAF/MEK therapy due to OS benefit.Category 1: Based upon high-level evidence (≥1 randomized phase 3 trials or high-quality, robust meta-analyses), there is uniform NCCN consensus (≥85% support of the Panel) that the intervention is appropriate; Preferred intervention: Interventions that are based on superior efficacy, safety, and evidence, and when appropriate, affordability; Other recommended intervention: Other interventions that may be somewhat less efficacious, more toxic, or based on less mature data; or significantly less affordable for similar outcomes.4

 NEW